 With a limited company, higher take-home pay is clearly the order of the day (see our Take-Home Pay calculator for more detail).
 However, changes to the dividend taxation system have seen limited company shareholders facing higher taxes.
-The latest rates and some worked examples are in our article ”What tax do I pay on dividends?”
+The latest rates and some worked examples are in our article ”What tax do I pay on dividends?”.

-Confidence is critical in business and a limited company has a veneer of professionalism, which can instill confidence in your business.
+Confidence is critical in business and a limited company has a veneer of professionalism, which can instil confidence in your business.

 Some clients – large corporations and those in the financial sector especially – simply prefer to work exclusively with limited companies, but others flatly refuse to deal with unincorporated businesses.
 So, having a limited company can present new business opportunities that may not otherwise have existed.